dvsekhvalnov/jose-jwt/README.md

 `string Jose.JWT.Payload(string token)` to return unparsed payload and `T Jose.JWT.Payload<T>(string token)` to return unmarshalled payload type.
 Those 2 methods works only with signed tokens and will throw `JoseException` when applied on encrypted token.

+With JWE JSON (RFC 7516) serialized tokens `JweToken JWE.Headers()` method can be used for same purpose.
+It will parse JSON structre into `JweToken` object and pre-populate effective headers (`JweRecipient.JoseHeader` property, see [JWE](#decoding-json-serialized-encrypted-content)) per every recipient in token.
+But will not perform actual decryption or integrity verification.

 **Security warning: please note, you should NOT rely on infromation extracted by given helpers without performing token validation as second step.**

 Below are couple examples on how two-phase validation can be implemented with jose-jwt: